dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 doMyOtherStuff(doMyStuff(something.doStuff()).doOtherStuff())
 ```

-That code is so much less readable than
+That code is much less readable than:

 ```dart
 something.doStuff().doMyStuff().doOtherStuff().doMyOtherStuff()
 ```

+The code is also much less discoverable.
+An IDE can suggest `doMyStuff()` after `something.doStuff().`, but will be unlikely to suggest putting `doMyOherStuff(…)` around the expression.

-So, primarily for readability reasons, static extension methods will allow you to add "extension methods", which are really just static functions, to existing types, and allow you to call those methods as if they were actual methods, using `.`.
+For these discoverability and readability reasons, static extension methods will allow you to add "extension methods", which are really just static functions, to existing types, and allow you to discover and call those methods as if they were actual methods, using `.`-notation.
+It will not add any new abilities to the language which are not already available, they just require a more cumbersome and less discoverable syntax to reach.

 The extension methods are *static*, which means that we use the static type of an expression to figure out which method to call, and that also means that static extension methods are not virtual methods.